 The ARCP panel is constructed to look at matters of educational performance and assess progression in training.
-However, the evidence provided to the panel may relate to other issues and concerns such as clinical or patient safety etc. While the panel is not in a position to investigate or deal with allegations of this nature, it will bring such matters to the attention of the Training Committee and the Postgraduate Dean (if required) in writing immediately following the panel meeting for further consideration and investigation as necessary.
+However, the evidence provided to the panel may relate to other issues and concerns such as clinical or patient safety etc. While the panel is not in a position to A Reference Guide for Specialist Surgical Training in Ireland investigate or deal with allegations of this nature, it will bring such matters to the attention of the Training Committee and the Postgraduate Dean (if required) in writing immediately following the panel meeting for further consideration and investigation as necessary.
 Panels must take such allegations very seriously.
 Employers of specialty Trainees will have policies on managing allegations of inappropriate learning and working environments.
 Trainees must ensure they are familiar with these educational and clinical governance or risk management arrangements and follow these policies, including reporting their concerns.
 Employers must make such policies known to Trainees as part of their induction.